 Ducks in your pool can be a nuisance, but there are ways to keep them away without causing any harm.
 Try using inflatable pool toys, a solar pool cover, a robotic pool cleaner or your pet dog as scarecrows.

 You should also avoid using fish line or bird netting since it could harm the ducks.
 With these tips, you’ll have no more duck drama in your swimming pool!

-Why Are Ducks in the Pool Bad News?
+Why Are Ducks in a Swimming Pool Bad News?

 The answer to this question seems pretty obvious!
 Of course, you do not want ducks waddling about in your pool, that is always bad news.
 But why, specifically, is this bad news?
 What do the ducks do that makes this a particularly bad invasion?